wooorm/markdown-rs/readme.md

 Then there’s even more tests for GFM and other extensions.
 These tests reach all branches in the code, which means that this project has 100% code coverage.
+Fuzz testing is used to check for things that might fall through coverage.

 The following scripts are useful when working on this project: